ConnectingApps/SmartInject/README.md

 ## Introduction

-**SmartInject** is a package to simplify dependency injection in .NET .
+**SmartInject** is a NuGet package to simplify dependency injection in .NET .
 For example, do you know how to deal with circular depencies?
 You may want to consider a redesign of your application.
 However, there is a quicker way.
 Moreover, do you know how to change your health check to ensure you'll get a detailed json formatted health status instead of just `Healthy` or `Unhealthy`?
 With SmartInject, just a single line of code needs to be changed.

 ## Contents